 Teaches the core knowledge in history and social science.
 It encourages the development of related skills that enhance students’ ability to understand core knowledge such as analysis (chronological, spatial thinking skills, research and evidence and point of view skills, and historical interpretation skills), summarization, identification of cause and effect, comparing, making generalizations, etc. It integrates history with math, science, language arts and visual and performing arts.

 Topics vary each semester.
 First-Sixth graders meet for 30 minutes each Friday to learn about the life of Jesus, the parables of Jesus, the Ten Commandments, etc.

-At CKACS, 4th - 6th graders have one hour of Armenian language per day, and K - 3rd graders have 45 minutes per day with an Armenian instructor.
+At CKACS, K - 6th graders have 50 minutes of Armenian language per day.
 The Pre-Kindergarten classes use a dual immersion approach in their classrooms with both Armenian and English languages in use all day.